brccabral/Cpp_Python_MNIST/README.md

       To enable SIMD optimizations, need to install **xsimd**
       To enable parallel assignment loop, need to install **oneTBB**
       On Windows, run `cmake *** --target install` and add to `%PATH%`
+      On Windows, check if this PR has been merged https://github.com/xtensor-stack/xtensor/pull/2799
     - **xtensor-blas**
       https://github.com/xtensor-stack/xtensor-blas
       An _xtensor_ extension for linear algebra _BLAS (Basic Linear Algebra Subprograms)_